vdsabev/overstate/README.md

 Be careful with those if you're using `this` inside your model functions - as expected, it would refer to the parent context.
 Class methods defined as arrow functions might not work very well with Derpy either.

 ### Rendering
+You can render the model in endless shapes most beautiful 💅 For examples with different view layers, see [the CodePen collection](https://codepen.io/collection/DNdBBG).

-Okay, so you probably want to put your data on a piece of glowing glass and become a gazillionaire overnight, right?
-And we all know the best way to do that is to write a counter app.
+You probably want to put your data on a piece of glowing glass and become a gazillionaire overnight, right?
+Well, we all know the best way to do that is to write a counter app.
 Here's an example with [picodom](https://github.com/picodom/picodom):
 ```js
 /** @jsx h */
 import { app } from 'derpy/app/picodom';